mobius-home/nexus/README.md

 devices using [Mobius](https://hexdocs.pm/mobius/readme.html).

 ### ⚠️ Warning
-This project is in the develop stage.
+This project is in the development stage.
 All APIs and UI may change without warning and no guarantees are given about stability.
 Do not use it in production.

 Nexus tries to keep the `ex_docs` updated and well organized, so run `mix docs` to generate and see how to work with Nexus.